Go to henryford.com Torn seasonal HFH logo

 • Specimen description or anatomic site of the specimen (non-blood body fluids, microbiology, cytology and surgical tissue specimens)

-• Properly labeled specimen(s) must be accompanied by a requisition (electronic order) containing the following information:
+• Properly labeled specimen(s) must be accompanied by a requisition (which has been collected in Epic) containing the following information:

 • Patient’s full name (last name, first name)